Master’s Program

 We offer a CACREP-accredited Masters of Science in Rehabilitation and Mental Health Counseling with two concentrations: 1) Clinical Mental Health Counseling; and 2) Clinical Rehabilitation Counseling.
 The concentrations will contain the same course of study, except for a specific internship related to each concentration.
-Clinical Rehabilitation Students will have placements focused on vocational rehabilitation and employment (e.g., State VR, Choice Group, RRTC).
+Clinical Rehabilitation Students will have placements focused on counseling with people who have disabilities (e.g., Veterans Administration, rehabilitation hospitals, vocational rehabilitation agencies, private rehabilitation or community-based agencies, etc.).
 Clinical Mental Health students will have placements focused on the provision of mental health services (e.g., residential mental health treatment, CSB’s).

 Our program is dedicated to providing an inclusive education that focuses on the intersections of people's identities, and interweaves a mental health and disability focus into all coursework.
 Learn more about the available concentrations here.

-Students are eligible to sit for the CRCC examination after they have completed 75% of the courses in their master’s degree program.
+Students in the Clinical Rehabilitation Counseling concentration of our Rehabilitation and Mental Health Counseling degree program are eligible to sit for the CRCC examination after they have completed 75% of the courses in their master’s degree program.
 Upon passage of the exam and graduation from the program, they are immediately qualified as a Certified Rehabilitation Counselor.

 For LPC in Virginia, students must complete 3,400 hours of supervised practice after the completion of their degree.
 While in their program, they will complete coursework required for licensure, as well as 600 hours of relevant supervised clinical experiences to be eligible to apply for licensure.
 After the completion of 3,400 hours, students will sit for an exam.